-- It is painful when you ejaculate; - That you pass small amounts of urine, but much more often; - Difficulties with getting and keeping an erection; - That for the first few days, you should not do any heavy lifting or strenuous exercise: - You can probably go back to your normal day-to-day activities in a few days. - You can probably go back to work a few days afterwards as you usually recover quickly.
-If your job involves a lot of physical activity it might take slightly longer; - You should not drive until 24 hours after the operation and some men wait for a few days before driving; - For the first 2-3 months (or for 6 ejaculations) you should use a condom during intercourse in case you pass a seed; - After 4-6 weeks you will most likely go back to the hospital to have a CT scan to check that the dose and position of the seeds were correct; - To make sure that the treatment has worked, you will have a PSA blood test in about 3 months and then 3-6 monthly afterwards.
+- It is painful when you ejaculate; - That you pass small amounts of urine, but much more often; - Difficulties with getting and keeping an erection; - That for the first few days, you should not do any heavy lifting or strenuous exercise; - You can probably go back to your normal day-to-day activities in a few days. - You can probably go back to work a few days afterwards as you usually recover quickly.
+If your job involves a lot of physical activity it might take slightly longer; - You may have feelings of tiredness which can last until the energy in the seeds has decreased; - You should not drive until 24 hours after the operation and some men wait for a few days before driving.
+Perhaps check with your insurance company; - For the first 2-3 months (or for 6 ejaculations) you should use a condom during intercourse in case you pass a seed; - After 4-6 weeks you will most likely go back to the hospital to have a CT scan to check that the dose and position of the seeds were correct; - To make sure that the treatment has worked, you will have a PSA blood test in about 3 months and then 3-6 monthly afterwards.
 The PSA level often gradually decreases over many years; - Occasionally, at around 2 years, some men may experience 'bounce' or 'spike' in the PSA level.
 This doesn't necessarily mean that your treatment isn't working and your oncologist or CNS will most likely want to chat over why this might happen.